Please read first:

 The site is open for the public daily except on Mondays and during Greek national holidays.
 You can visit the place anytime from 8 in the morning and 3 in the afternoon.

 However, we strongly recommend visiting the site in the offseason, when the number of visitors falls to a minimum to experience the beauty of the peace it holds, as during the tourism season Kerameikos tends to be quite crowded.

 Kerameikos is easily accessible from almost any location in Athens, it is near many recognized sites and can be visited by public transportation.

 Other options include minibusses, taxis, which can be arranged to pick you up from the comfort of your home.

-Alternatively, you can get to Kerameikos with a short walk from the Thissio train station (green line) or the Kerameikos metro station (blue line) at Gazi square.
-Get a map or ask a local and you will find the way to the site in just a couple of minutes.
+Alternatively, you can get to Kerameikos within a short walk from the Thissio train station (green line) or the Kerameikos metro station (blue line) at Gazi square.
+Get a map or ask a local and you will find the way to the site in just a few minutes.

-The Archaeological site of Kerameikos can be visited through a bus as well, with the closest bus stop being Palaia Agora.
+The Archaeological site of Kerameikos can be visited by bus as well, with the closest bus stop being Palaia Agora.